 Phone: 2275020.Fax: 2210185

-(vii) Fair Practices Code will be in the vernacular language as understood by the borrower and will be put in place with the approval of the Board within one month from the date of issue of this circular, which is 26th March 2012
+Fair Practices Code will be in the vernacular language or language as understood by the borrower and will be put in place with the approval of the Board within one month from the date of issue of this circular, which is 28th September 2017

-(viii) The board of Chaitanya has laid out appropriate internal principals and procedures in determining interest rates and processing and other charges.
-In this regard the guidelines indicated in the Fair Practices Code about transparency in respect of terms and conditions of the loans have also been kept in view
+The Board of Chaitanya has laid out appropriate internal principals and procedures in determining interest rates and processing and other charges.
+In this regard the guidelines indicated in the Fair Practices Code about transparency in respect of terms and conditions of the loans have also been kept in view.

 - The FPC in vernacular language will be displayed by Chaitanya in its office and branch premises